hardhats/vista-install-docs/New/InitializeVistA.rst

 ----------------
 Next, we set-up a port that CPRS can connect to.
 What CPRS connects to is the Remote Procedure Calls Broker, and it connects using Remote Procedures.
 The next step is to edit entries in the RPC Broker Site Parameters file.
-The RPC Broker steps will set up information that references both the the Port that the listener will listen on and the Box Volume pair of the instance.
+The RPC Broker steps will set up information that references both the Port that the listener will listen on and the Box Volume pair of the instance.

 .. raw:: html

     <div class="code"><code>><strong>S DUZ=.5 D Q^DI</strong>

-    VA FileMan 22.0
+    VA Fileman 22.0

     Select OPTION: <strong>1</strong>  ENTER OR EDIT FILE ENTRIES